5ecs-win/5ecs-win/readme.txt

 Welcome to 5eCS, a DnD 2024 Combat Manager.

+It uses FLTK for the GUI layout and c++.

 The repo is mostly complete.

 Have a look at the 5ecs-screenshot.jpg & 5ecs-quick-tour.mkv to get an idea on it.